LCM-DataScience/LCM-DataScience/README.md

 <h3 align="center">Hi there!
-My name is Luis and I am currently in São Paulo, Brazil.</h3>
+My name is Luis and I am currently in São Paulo - Brazil.</h3>
 <h3 align="center">Feel free to get in touch for contributions to projects and the exchange of ideas.  </h3>

 <br />